nsinorov/SoftUniMainPath/JS Front-End/HTML & CSS/Retake Exam/02. MovieTeam/README.md

 ### Output:

 	The output should be valid HTML5 + CSS3 + images that implement the above responsive site.

+### Constraints:

+	You should write styles only in responsive.css file.
+	The site should open correctly in the latest version of Chrome